RoStrap/Input/README.md

 ```
 Each key has a "KeyUp" and "KeyDown" event that comes with it.
 If you don't specify, it will default to KeyDown.

+Note: KeyUp and KeyDown events are unrelated (except by Name) to the deprecated methods of PlayerMouse.

 ### Chaining events
 You can also chain events using the `+` operator.
 Be careful when using this in Studio though, as your operating system shortcuts take precedence over Roblox.
 ```lua